Biden Tax Plan Would Spur Sales to Employee Stock Ownership Plans (ESOPs)

 If an owner sells to an ESOP in a C corporation and the ESOP owns 30% or more of the company stock after that transaction, the seller can defer gains on the sale under Section 1042 of the Internal Revenue Code by reinvesting ("rolling over") the gains in U.S. operating companies that make not more than 25% of their income from passive investment.
 No taxes are due until the new investments are sold, when the gains are taxed pro-rata to their percentage of the original reinvested amount.
 Currently, if held until death, the basis is stepped up, although the proposal would also remove the step-up in basis "for gains in excess of $1 million ($2.5 million per couple when combined with existing real estate exemptions) and making sure the gains are taxed if the property is not donated to charity."

 Say instead Sally sold to a competitor for the same amount.
 She would pay $2.5 million in taxes at the time of the sale and have $2.5 million left.
 She reinvests in the same portfolio and sells 10 years later for $5 million.
-She would then pay $2.5 million in taxes, netting her $2.5 million.
-Even if Sally could sell to the competitor for, say, $7 million, she would still end up ahead in the ESOP scenario.
+She has $2.5 million in gains.
+She would then pay $1.25 million in taxes, netting her $3.75 million.
+Even if Sally could sell to the competitor for, say, $7 million, she could still end up ahead in the ESOP scenario.

 Say that Sally decided to give $2 million to charity.
 In the ESOP scenario, she buys some stocks and bonds, pays no tax, and gives the whole $2 million to the charity.
 She gets a $2 million deduction.
 In the second (non-ESOP) scenario, the charity gets half that and Sally gets a smaller deduction.